Gallery of Permanent Sculptures

 How to get to the Moltkeplatz … and other matters

-For ways to get to the Moltkeplatz ‒ including by public transport ‒ and some miscellaneous items see here (in German).
+For ways to get to the Moltkeplatz ‒ including maps and information on public transport ‒ and some miscellaneous items see here (in German).

 Selected other Public Art Works in the city of Essen